krismorte/DNDExample/README.md

 # DNDExample
-A simple and functional exmaple of Drag And Drop with Java Swing
+A simple and functional example of Drag And Drop with Java Swing.